adeline-t/equestrian-project/docs/03-deployment/deployment-guide.md

    - Test all functionality:
      - ✅ Create a rider
      - ✅ Create a horse
-     - ✅ Create an association
+     - ✅ Create an pairing
      - ✅ Edit existing records
      - ✅ Delete records
      - ✅ View lists and filters